 While Jan was visiting we traveled by bus from Medellin to Salento.
 This is a well known coffee town in Quindio, from where you can visit El Valle del Cocora.
 This is an amazing valley and a must-see when you go to the Eje Cafetero (coffee region) of Colombia.
 It is a great place to hike and admire the surrounding Andean mountains.
 In this place you will find the Palma de Cera (wax palm), an important Colombian symbol.

-I ended my first month in Colombia with a quick visit to Medellin to see family.
+I ended my first month in Colombia with a quick visit to my home city.
 Medellin continues to be an amazing, vibrant, beautiful, and innovative city.
 Most of my time there was spent seeing family, visiting shopping malls (which is still a big thing here), and eating in wonderful restaurants.
-One of the highlights was seeing my friends from school that I had not seen in 25 years.

 After spending a couple of months in Antioquia, it was time for me to go out on my own and begin my solo adventure.
 My next stop was the capital, Bogota.
 I wanted to see my cousins Cata and Juanfer and finally meet their families.
 I had not seen Juanfer since I was a teenager and had not met his wife or kids.
 And it had been well over five years since I spent any time with Cata and her husband, and had not met their kids.
 Both families live outside Bogota in the beautiful green hilly country-side areas of Chia and Cajica.
 My cousins took turns taking me to see the highlights of the city like Barrio de La Candelaria- the colonial and historical part of the city center, Monserrate, the highest mount in the city from where you can get a spectacular view of the Bogota savanna, Andres Carne de Res- a wonderful restaurant with tons of different Colombian dishes and folklore, and Zipaquira- a town known for its cathedral built inside a salt mine.
-Before I left I got to see my friend Sofia whom I had met in India a year earlier.
-It was awesome to catch up even if for a few hours in the hotel lobby.